 Host a Halloween Movie Night

-And finally, if you still need one last idea.. why not host a Family Movie Night!!
+And finally, if you still need one last idea.. why not host a Family Movie Night as per the let’s mingle blog!!
 You can get the kids sewing cute cat cuddle cushions ahead of time and make some Halloween Pop Corn and candy treats trays.. afterall, Halloween is about over indulging on candy, right?

 For grown ups – Zoom Cider Tasting